cdktf/cdktf-provider-aws/docs/chimeVoiceConnectorStreaming.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/4.64.0/docs/resources/chime_voice_connector_streaming#id ChimeVoiceConnectorStreaming#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/4.65.0/docs/resources/chime_voice_connector_streaming#id ChimeVoiceConnectorStreaming#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `mediaInsightsConfiguration`<sup>Optional</sup> <a name="mediaInsightsConfiguration" id="@cdktf/provider-aws.chimeVoiceConnectorStreaming.ChimeVoiceConnectorStreaming.Initializer.parameter.mediaInsightsConfiguration"></a>

+- *Type:* <a href="#@cdktf/provider-aws.chimeVoiceConnectorStreaming.ChimeVoiceConnectorStreamingMediaInsightsConfiguration">ChimeVoiceConnectorStreamingMediaInsightsConfiguration</a>

+media_insights_configuration block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/4.65.0/docs/resources/chime_voice_connector_streaming#media_insights_configuration ChimeVoiceConnectorStreaming#media_insights_configuration}

 ---